By Jackie, a Children’s National Hospital parent

 For the next three and a half years, Children’s National was our second home.
 The first year was the hardest.
 Lucas was placed into a medically-induced coma and intubated for aggressive chemotherapy treatments.
 I did not talk to him or hear his voice for seven days.
 He couldn’t come home for weeks.
 He missed the first month of third grade and getting to know his classmates.
 He missed fall soccer and birthday parties.

 In the following months, Lucas stayed at the hospital for treatments or visited weekly.
 He missed Thanksgiving, school field trips and sports.
 The treatments were hard on his little body.
 He lost weight, his skin changed color and his hair fell out, among other physical and emotional changes.
 It was hard to watch him endure the side effects of the strong medicine needed to save his life.
 However, Lucas would not be here without the expertise of his oncology team.

 The oncologists, nurses and all of the staff on the 4th floor cared as much about saving my son as I did.
 Three-and-a-half years later, Children’s National has become part of our family.
-Now he is 12 years old.
-His treatment ended a year ago.
+Now he is 13 years old.
+His treatment ended almost 2 years ago.
 He’s back to participating in sports and hanging out with his friends.
 I am forever thankful for the dedicated staff at Children’s National for saving Lucas’ life.